jakartaee/cdi-tck/README.md

 CDI TCK Development
 ===================

-Check out the [TCK Reference Guide for JSR-299](http://docs.jboss.org/cdi/tck/reference/latest/html/) to get acquainted with the CDI TCK and learn how to execute and debug it.
+Check out the [TCK Reference Guide](http://docs.jboss.org/cdi/tck/reference/latest/en-US/html/) to get acquainted with the CDI TCK and learn how to execute and debug it.

 Sources in GIT
 --------------

-Master contains the work-in-progress on CDI TCK 1.1
+Master branch contains the work-in-progress on CDI TCK 1.2